 Paralegals and legal assistants basically both hold comparable job positions and responsibilities, only with different titles.
 However, legal secretaries are not the equivalent of either of those two positions and are part of a different job category.
 Both paralegals and legal assistants help Woodville TX lawyers with a diverse array of job functions, such as maintaining client files, legal research, communicating with clients, and drafting legal documents.
 Their specific job functions are based upon the type of practice where they work.
 As an example, a legal assistant for a criminal law firm could assist with the logistics of a trial or transferring files to court.
 In private practices, a paralegal’s work is normally billed by the hour as are the lawyer’s.
 And the same as lawyers, they must perform with a high level of professionalism and comply with a strict code of professional ethics.
 As stated, their responsibilities can be wide ranging in support of the practices where they work, but a few of their routine activities might involve:

 - Researching and fact checking cases

 - Composing correspondence and legal documents

 - Filing legal papers with opposing counsel or the court

-- Helping lawyers get ready for trial and keep organized with their cases
+- Helping lawyers get ready for trial and stay organized with their cases

-- Organizing and managing legal files, documents and other records
+- Organizing and maintaining legal files, documents and other records